mikeCenters/Baby-Affinity/README.md

 - Update codebase and previews.

+- Name Picker View needs refactored and cleaned.
+On appear is inconsistent with loading names.

 - Update algorithm to present all unseen names first, then filter the bottom ones out to provide better names to choose.
     - Example: After all names, 1 bottom half, 3 top 20%, 6 median to to top 20%.